wontone18/Bagisto-Stripe-Payment-Gateway/README.md

 ```
 6. Now open the command prompt and run `composer dump-autoload`.
 7. Now run `php artisan config:cache`
-9. Now go to your bagisto admin section `admin/configuration/sales/paymentmethods` you will see the new payment gateway payu.
+9. Now go to your bagisto admin section `admin/configuration/sales/paymentmethods` you will see the new payment gateway stripe.

 ## Troubleshooting